galasa-dev/automation/releasePipeline/prerelease.md

 3. Run [20-check-artifacts-signed.sh](./20-check-artifacts-signed.sh).
 When prompted, choose the '`pre-release`' option.
     - Each maven artifact should contain a file called com.auth0.jwt-<*VERSION*>.jar.asc.
 If the .asc files aren't present, debug and diagnose why the artifacts have not been signed.

-4. Send the [mvp image](https://development.galasa.dev/prerelease/maven-repo/mvp/dev/galasa/galasa-isolated-mvp) to Jade Carino to perform the MEND scan to check for any vulnerabilities before moving onto the release process.
+4. Run a MEND scan for the [MVP zip](https://development.galasa.dev/prerelease/maven-repo/mvp/dev/galasa/galasa-isolated-mvp) by following the instructions in the internal [Developer docs](https://github.ibm.com/galasa/developer-docs/blob/322ea364dd63ad533427c984c6c7dd4c5f8c75cc/docs/300-process/dfg-build-process.md) to check for any vulnerabilities before moving onto the release process.

 ## Pre-release steps - Manual